Fribb/MyAnimeList.bundle/README.md

 * [XBMCnfoTVImporter](https://github.com/gboudreau/XBMCnfoTVImporter.bundle)
 * [HTTP Anidb Metadata Agent (HAMA)](https://github.com/ZeroQI/Hama.bundle/)

+Please note that not every Agent is necessarily compatible with each other.

 ### Mapping:
 To provide a way to get the additional images from TheTVDB and/or TheMovieDB the agent will use a list of IDs of mappings between different websites.